Big Fish Games reimagines fairy tales with EverMerge puzzle adventure

 “We’re really looking at EverMerge as this great blending of merge and sim and a little bit of match gameplay sensibility,” said Zach Hines, a senior product manager at Big Fish Games, in an interview.
 “It has a broader and larger, more casual feel to it that our audience will really understand.
 In EverMerge, the player’s job is to match hundreds, if not thousands of unique and different puzzle pieces into bigger and better items that will let them collect reimagined fairy tale characters and rebuild their world.”

 In a demo, Hines showed me how you could merge a few items together and get rewarded with resources.
-And if you get enough, you can get a character like Paul Bunyan.
+And if you get enough, you can get a character like Bunyan.

-Natasha Bates, principal game designer, said in an interview that Bunyan has modern characteristics.
+Natasha Bates, a principal game designer, said in an interview that Bunyan has modern characteristics.
 He is a hipster micro-farmer.
 He’s a foodie and likes to cook.
 Some of this gets revealed in short dialogue every time you discover a new item in the game.

 “These characters express the strong personality of EverMerge with a whimsical and humorous tone that our players really love,” Bates said.